-Farmers to march towards Parliament from various locations on Budget day on Feb 1: Darshan Pal
+Farmers to march towards Parliament from different locations on Budget day on February 1

 New Delhi, Jan 25: Farmer leader Darshan Pal, who heads the Krantikari Kisan Union, said that on February 1, farmers will march on foot towards Parliament in Delhi from different locations.